-The Committee were asked to consider and comment on the Bournemouth and Poole Safeguarding Adults Board's Annual Report and the Dorset Safeguarding Adults Board, and Bournemouth, Christchurch and Poole

-Safeguarding Adults Board Joint Business Plan.
+The Committee were asked to consider and comment on the Bournemouth and Poole Safeguarding Adults Board's Annual Report and the Dorset Safeguarding Adults Board and Bournemouth, Christchurch and Poole Safeguarding Adults Board Joint Business Plan.
 Christchurch joined the Bournemouth and Poole Safeguarding Adults Board in April 2019.

 The Committee were reminded that the purpose of the Board was to protect adults at risk from abuse, significant harm or neglect.
 The Business Plan 2018/19 considered the first year of a three-year joint strategy and the Annual report highlighted the work and outcomes of 2018/19 in addition to considering future challenges.
-The Business Plan and Annual report were attached at Appendix 1 and 2 of the report.
+The Business Plan and Annual report were attached at Appendix A and B of the report.

 The Independent Chair reminded the Committee that the Safeguarding Adults Board was a statutory body introduced in England under the Care Act 2014.
 The Board was required to prepare annual strategic plans and an annual report.
-It also commissioned Safeguarding Adult Reviews to ensure that there was systematic learning to improve policy and practice within and between agencies when a vulnearble adult or adults suffered very serious harm or died as result of abuse, neglect or exploitation.
+It also commissioned Safeguarding Adult Reviews to ensure organizations were working effectively at prevention.